Literacy Tutoring

 Where are the tutoring locations?

-The locations are primarily at LLCC Outreach Centers throughout the district.
-There are other locations such as local libraries or community centers.
+Tutoring primarily takes place at LLCC in Springfield, Jacksonville, Beardstown, Taylorville, Litchfield and Hillsboro.
+There are also other locations such as local libraries or community centers.

 LLCC Adult Education is currently seeking volunteer tutors.